shuwei666/new_model/_pages/about.md

 ---

+I am recent PhD graduate in image processing, Supervised by [Prof. Minchen(Tommy) Wei](https://www.polyucolorlab.com/leader.html).\\
-My main research interests now are centered in **Color Science & AI** .
-Currently, I am focusing on the following topics:
+My research focus on **Color Science & AI**, with particular interests in:

 - Color constancy.
-- HDR/Tone mapping/Gamut mapping.
+- HDR, Tone mapping, Gamut mapping.
 - AI ISP.
 - Machine learning and GenAI.

+I am actively seeking collaborations and jobs opportunities in these areas.\\
+Please feel free to contact me if you are interested in discussing potential projects or positions.

 Email: **vividway at 163 dot com**\\
 Wechat: **long-life-student666**(please remove all '**-**')

-I am actively seeking collaborations(and jobs) and please don't hesitate to contact me if you are interested!